Cvtr-C/Frontend-Challenge/README.md

 ---

-# 🚀 Como executar o projeto
+# 🚀 How to Run the Project

-## 1. Pré-requisitos
+## 1. Prerequisites

-Antes de iniciar, certifique-se de possuir instalado:
+Before starting, make sure you have installed:

 * **Node.js**
 * **npm**